Documentation Index

 Renaming and Deleting

-When a saved search is loaded and you change the query or filters, Latitude detects the drift and surfaces a split action button:- Update saved search: Overwrite the saved search with the current query and filters.
+When you change the query or filters on a loaded saved search, Latitude shows two actions:- Update saved search: Overwrite the saved search with the current query and filters.

 - Save as new search: Keep the original and create a new saved search from the current state.